|

 Kin-GAP Requirements

-County assigned SWs must notify all affected Kin-GAP recipients of the youth’s potential eligibility for extended benefits prior to the youth’s 18th birthday.
-SWs must document in the Kin-GAP case file that the youth meets one of the five participation criteria for extended benefits include supporting documentation.
+The assigned Social Worker (SW) must notify all affected Kin-GAP recipients of their potential eligibility for extended benefits before their 18th birthday.
+SWs must document in the case file that the youth meets one of the five participation criteria and include supporting documentation using both the Kin-GAP Program Agreement Amendment form (SOC 369A) and the Kin-GAP Mutual Agreement for Nonminor Former Dependents form (KG 3).

 SWs determine the youth’s eligibility for extension of Kin-GAP.
-All Kin-GAP rate negotiations and Kin-GAP agreements are to be conducted and signed by the SWs and the legal guardian.
+All Kin-GAP rate negotiations and Kin-GAP agreements are to be conducted and signed by the SW and the legal guardian.

-All forms used at the time of entering the extension program will be used at the two year reassessment or when the needs or the circumstances of the youth changes.
-However, if there is a change of criteria yet the NMFD continues meets one of the five participation criteria, a notation may be made on the KG 3 to record the criteria change; a new KG 3 does not need to be executed.
-Other than the initial determination for the extended Kin-GAP and the two year reassessment, the public agency is not required to obtain additional verification or request certification that the youth continues to meet one of the participation criteria.
+All forms used at the time of entering the extension program will be used at the two-year reassessment or when the needs or the circumstances of the youth change.
+If there is a change in participation, yet the NMFD continues to meet one of the five participation criteria, a notation may be made on the KG 3 to record the criteria change.
+A new KG 3 does not need to be executed.
+Other than the initial determination for the extended Kin-GAP and the two-year reassessment, the county is not required to obtain additional verification or request certification that the youth continues to meet one of the participation criteria.
+However, if such evidence comes to light, the county is obligated to reassess the youth's eligibility for extended benefits.

 No Longer Eligible